 7. iPad Pro and Apple Pencil

-A few months ago I splurged on the large 10.5” iPad Pro and Apple Pencil.
+A few months ago I splurged on the large 12.9” iPad Pro and Apple Pencil.
+It’s the size of a full sized legal note pad!

 During coaching calls, I take notes during and (mostly) after each session.
 My previous (pre-iPad) workflow was to take notes on full-sized legal paper pads and scan them into my computer using the Evernote app on my iPhone.
 On a busy day, I will scan 12–20 pages.
 That’s a lot of paper!